Brit Manuela Flaunts Insane Figure In Skintight Workout Top And Black Leggings

 “Literally in love with you,” one Instagram user wrote.

-“,Stunning black set, enjoy the weekend” a second fan chimed in, filling their comment with a string of black heart symbols.
+“Stunning black set, enjoy the weekend,” a second fan chimed in, filling their comment with a string of black heart symbols.

 “You look amazing as always,” a third admirer gushed.